 Introducing a plucky and playful spokesbird.

-Neil gave our cheeky little robin a subtle wood grain texture – evoking the quality and craftsmanship of the brand and a subtle nod to the same cask wood that helps make Redbreast so uniquely special.
+In creating the original design, Neil gave the cheeky little robin a subtle wood grain texture – evoking the quality and craftsmanship of the brand and a subtle nod to the same cask wood that helps make Redbreast so uniquely special.

 The robin was also given rich colouring that would play well with lighting to give him extra dimension and weight along with glistening and fairly true-to-life eyes.